 FAQ: Clean URLs don’t work

-These and similar problems happen when you use ‘clean’ URL mode on a server that doesn’t support
+These and similar problems happen when you use an Article URL pattern, as set in the Site section of the Preferences panel, as anything other than ‘?=messy’ on a web server that does not support

-The simplest solution is to use ‘messy’ URLs instead (see Article URL pattern, and remove or move aside the
+The simplest solution is to select ‘?=messy’ for the Article URL pattern preference, and remove or move aside the .htaccess file.

 Some servers support